 Looking at 2020 trends, for instance, most kitchen designs have focused greatly on storage space and sustainability.

-As far as storage space is concerned, this has been a key focus area for homeowners with mostly small kitchens.
-The idea is to move towards more concealed storage spaces that maximize actual working space in the kitchen and make it more convenient to work in it.
+Storage space has been a key focus area for homeowners with mostly small kitchens.
+The idea is to move towards more concealed storage spaces that maximize the kitchen’s actual working space and make it more convenient to work in.

-On the other side, sustainability is more focused on using environmentally friendly, quality furniture, and products that we use in the kitchen.
+On the other hand, sustainability is more focused on using environmentally friendly, quality furniture and products in the kitchen.

-So, how can you put all these, and many more, together, with a bit of personal touch to get an amazing design for your kitchen?
+So, how can you combine all these and many more with a personal touch to create an amazing kitchen design?
 Read on to find out.

 1. Middle Compartment